How to prepare for marine survey

 • Do bring a good supply of drinking water.

-Since every boat and survey has unique circumstances and scope, we will provide a customized “How to prepare for marine survey” checklist prior to your survey.
+Since every boat and survey has unique circumstances and scope, we will provide a customized “How to prepare for marine survey” checklist before your survey.